The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 ### Movement

+Each ship can only move one room each turn (some special items like "wormhole" cause exeptions).

 There are different types of gravity on each planet, where it get's more difficult to moving through these planets.

 | Gravity | Energy Costs |